TomasKukumberg/ASCII_Snake/README.md

 # Snake
-The famous game Snake made with ASCII graphics
+The famous game Snake made with ASCII graphics and win32API

 IDE: Visual Studio